cpdevoto/reactive-properties/README.md

     assertThat(meleeAttackModifier.get(), equalTo(5));

     // Let's add some Gauntlets of Ogre Power, including an "apply last" ordering
-    // rule so that the maodifier for the gauntlets is applied after other modifiers
+    // rule so that the modifier for the gauntlets is applied after other modifiers
     // are applied.
 We'll see why this is important below.

     Identifier gauntlets = strength.addModifier((context, value) -> {